uqee/coretechs-stackedit-workspace/Documents Odds96/New June2021/Help-English.md

 ## Is there a transaction fee for withdrawals?
 Transaction fees vary depending on the cryptocurrency you chose: BTC - 0, ETH - 0.003, USDT - 4.

+## What are the withdrawal limits?
+The minimum withdrawals vary depending on the cryptocurrency you choose: BTC - 0.00036, ETH - 0.0096, USDT - 20.
+There is no maximum sum set for withdrawals, so you can withdraw as much as you like.

+## How long do withdrawals take?
+Most withdrawals are settled immediately.
+However, we process some withdrawals manually and this takes more time.
+For example, it may take longer to settle a withdrawal of a considerable amount.
+Once we have processed your withdrawal, we’ll send it to the payment provider.
+The time it takes to settle any transaction, of course, also depends on the provider.

 ## Where can I find the information about my withdrawal and its status?
 This information can be found in your account.
 Click on the wallet-like icon and scroll down to "Transactions".

 ## I’ve tried to withdraw funds but the money was returned to my account balance.
 What should I do?
 Please contact our support team at: [support@odds96.com](mailto:support@odds96.com).

-## What are the withdrawal limits?
-The minimum withdrawals vary depending on the cryptocurrency you choose: BTC - 0.00036, ETH - 0.0096, USDT - 20.
-There is no maximum sum set for withdrawals, so you can withdraw as much as you like.

 ## I’ve already submitted my documents for the purposes of account verification but the withdrawal I requested has not yet been completed.
 What should I do?
 Please wait until the verification process has finished.